lumen-org/modelbase/README.md

 ### Setup:

-*Note: It is strongly recommended to use some virtual environment of Python to install this software.*

 1. Clone this repository into a folder of your choice.
 Let's call it `<root>`.
 2. Install other dependencies that are only available as git repositories (so called submodules) as follows:
     * Install the `cgmodsel` package with `git submodule init && git submodule update`